github/codeql/docs/language/codeql-cli/codeql-cli-reference/exit-codes.rst

 The command successfully determined that the answer to your question is "no".

-This exit code is only used by a few commands, such as :doc:`codeql test run <../commands/test-run>`, :doc:`codeql database check <../commands/dataset-check>`, :doc:`codeql query format <../commands/query-format>`,and :doc:`codeql resolve extractor <../commands/resolve-extractor>`.
+This exit code is only used by a few commands, such as :doc:`codeql test run <codeql-cli-manual:test-run>`, :doc:`codeql database check <codeql-cli-manual:dataset-check>`, :doc:`codeql query format <codeql-cli-manual:query-format>`,and :doc:`codeql resolve extractor <codeql-cli-manual:resolve-extractor>`.
 For more details, see the documentation for those commands.

 2